 The François-Mitterrand site of the Bibliothèque nationale de France (BnF) is well known as one of the libraries where students, teleworkers and researchers like to come to revise, especially on Sundays since it's the only one open in the capital on that day.
 A veritable treasure trove, the library's collections include hundreds of thousands of books, which the general public can consult throughout the week, as well as a research library reserved for researchers.

-Admission to the reading room is €5 per person per day, but if you arrive after 5pm, the ticket is free.
-If you're a regular visitor, you'll want to take advantage of the reading/culture pass, which offers anunlimited number ofadmissions throughout the year: it costs €24 for the full rate, and €15 for the reduced rate (under 26s and students under 35s).
+Admission to the reading room is €5 per person per day, and if you enter after 5pm, the ticket is free.
+If you're a regular visitor, you'll want to take advantage of the reading/culture pass, which offersunlimited admissions throughout the year: full price €24, reduced price €15 (under 26 and students under 35).
 For researchers who prefer to consult the research library, a research pass is also available: full price 55 €, reduced price 35 €.

 Free exhibitions are held throughout the year, and there's a bookshop on site to stock up on general or specialist books!
 Whether you're looking for a quiet place to revise, a place to study specific books or a library dedicated to research, the BnF François Mitterrand is open every day!